Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 GLP-1 receptor agonists have demonstrated cardiovascular benefits in long-term trials.
 Semaglutide reduced major adverse cardiovascular events (MACE) by 20% in the SELECT trial.
 Tirzepatide's ongoing SURPASS-CVOT trial will provide similar data.

 Retatrutide's cardiovascular trial: TRIUMPH-CVOT is ongoing, enrolling patients with obesity and established cardiovascular disease.
 Primary endpoint is MACE (cardiovascular death, myocardial infarction, stroke).
-Expected completion: 2027-2028.
+Expected completion: 2028–2029.

-What we know from TRIUMPH-4:
+What we know from TRIUMPH-4 (blood pressure through 68 weeks):

 • Systolic BP: -8.0 mmHg average reduction